Arrow of a compass is pointing compliance text on the compass.

 In some cases, these bills are more restrictive than federal TCPA regulations, not less.
 And regardless of their strictness, it’s the complexity that’s perhaps the biggest hurdle for contact center compliance now: As more and more state laws are passed, call center teams must navigate an increasingly elaborate web of regulations if they’re dialing into states around the country.

 Having software that can be customized and automated to respond to each state’s regulations is crucial.
-That’s why Convoso has introduced its StateTracker tool
+That’s why Convoso has introduced its StateTracker tool.

 The StateTracker tool is the only solution that is purpose-built for outbound sales teams to comply with daily attempt maximums under Mini TCPA-style laws.
 You can now set up a variety of state compliance checks in a single location and reduce the risk of human error that can lead to lawsuits and fines.
 This will allow you to dial with more confidence and demonstrate to regulators that your organization goes above and beyond to comply with regulations.